 – Mushroom extract – Usually I don’t take supplements, however I made an exception for this period, and mushrooms in the diet to strengthen the immune system.

-– Honey – a very strong antibiotic on the skin, and also its astringent properties helps to heal the cut.
+– Honey – a very strong antibiotic on the skin when it’s combine wit an eczema cream, and also its astringent properties helps to heal the cut.
 I applied honey a couple of times to the stitches, then covered with a large band aid.

 – Garlic – antibiotic, anti-parasitic and antiseptic when consumed raw, and a boost to the immune system.